Structural Complexities of Matching Mechanisms: Concurrent Representation Complexity

 A matching lower bound is not hard to construct.
 Consider a market with $n+1$ institutions $h^B, h_1,\ldots,h_n$ such that the capacity of $h^B$ is $n$, and the capacity of each $h_i$ is $1$.
 Consider applicants $d_1,\ldots,d_n,d_1',\ldots,d_n'$, and for each $i$, let priorities be such that $d_i \succ_{h_i} d_i'$.
 Consider preference lists such that each $d_i'$ always prefers $h_i \succ_{d_i'} h^B$, and each $d_i$ may independently prefer $h^B \succ h_i$ or $h_i \succ h^B$.
 In any stable matching, $d_i'$ is matched to $h^B$ if and only if $d_i$ ranks $h_i \succ h^B$.
 Thus, the certificate $C$ must contain at least $n$ bits of information, so $|\Certs|\ge 2^n$ and the concurrent representation complexity of $\Omega(n) = \Omega\bigl(|\Insts|\bigr)$. \end{proof}

 For $\TTC$, the situation is more nuanced.
 Prior work \cite{LeshnoL21} has shown that it is possible to represent the matching with $O\bigl(|\Insts|^2\bigr)$ ``cutoffs'', one for each pair of institutions.
 This can potentially save many bits off of the trivial solution that requires $\widetilde\Theta\bigl(|\Appls|\bigr)$ bits, but only when $|\Appls| \gg |\Insts|^2$.
 In other words, \cite{LeshnoL21} prove an upper bound of $\widetilde O\bigl(\min(|\Appls|,|\Insts|^2)\bigr)$.
 However, until our work, no lower bounds were known.\footnote{ \cite{LeshnoL21} mention some impossibility results for $\TTC$, but do not formulate or prove any sort of $\Omega\bigl(|\Insts|^2\bigr)$ lower bound.
-For details of their arguments, see \autoref{sec:related-cutoff-TTC}. } The first technical contribution of this part of our paper is a matching lower bound.
+For details of their arguments, see \autoref{sec:related-cutoff-TTC}. }

+We now provide a lower bound matching the construction of \cite{LeshnoL21}; this is the main result of this section.
+This construction is quite reminiscent of those concerning $\TTC$ in Sections~\ref{sec:gtc} and~\ref{sec:type-to-menu}, and we use certain similar ideas.
+Intuitively and informally, our construction proceeds by constructing some applicant $d_{i,j}$ corresponding to each \emph{pair} of institutions $h_i, h_j$.
+The preferences and priorities are constructed such that $d_{i,j}$ will decide, based on their high priority at $h_i$, whether some unrelated applicant is able to gain admission to $h_j$.